agentrickard/domain/README.txt

   options, the user will not be allowed to post or edit!

-  NOTE: Users who are assgined _none_ of these permissions and cannot 'set domain access' will have the default form values passed as hidden fields.
-  This is the default option.
+  NOTE: Users who are assgined _none_ of these permissions and cannot 'Set domain access status for all content' will have the default form values passed as hidden fields.
+This setting is the default option.
 It will assign all content to the domain from which the form is entered.

 Note also that the user is not given the ability to promote content to 'all affiliates'.
 Users who need this ability should be given the 'set domain